Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Lorenz Conditioned Networks

-where $N$ is the batch size, $y_{a}^{(i)}$ is the $i$-th sample action taken by the agent (ground truth), $y_{a}^{(i)} = 1$ if $a_t = a$ and $0$ otherwise and $\pi(a_t^{(i)} | s_t^{(i)}, h_t^{(i)}, \mathbf{R}_t^{(i)})$ represents the predicted probability of action $a$ for the $i$-th sample, conditioned on its specific state $s_t^{(i)}$ , horizon $h_t^{(i)}$ , and return $\mathbf{R}_t^{(i)}$.
+where $N$ is the batch size, $y_{a}^{(i)}$ is the $i$-th sample action taken by the agent (ground truth), $y_{a}^{(i)} = 1$ if $a_t = a$ and $0$ otherwise and $\pi(a_t^{(i)} | s_t^{(i)}, h_t^{(i)}, \boldsymbol{R}_{t}^{(i)})$ represents the predicted probability of action $a$ for the $i$-th sample, conditioned on its specific state $s_t^{(i)}$, horizon $h_t^{(i)}$, and return $\boldsymbol{R}_{t}^{(i)}$.

-The training process involves sampling collected, non-dominated experiences, and then training the policy with supervised learning to imitate these experiences.
+The training process involves sampling collected, non-dominated experiences and then training the policy with supervised learning to imitate these experiences.
 Given a sufficient number of good experiences, the agent will learn good policies.

-\subsection{Collecting experiences}
+\subsection{Collecting Experiences}

-LCN is an off-policy method that learns the policy network $\pi_{\theta}$ by interacting with the environment, collecting experiences, and storing them in an Experience Replay (ER) buffer.
+LCN learns the policy network $\pi_{\theta}$ by collecting experiences and storing them in an ER buffer.
 These experiences are then used to train the policy via supervised learning \cite{kumar_reward-conditioned_2019,reymond_pareto_2022}.
 Because action selection involves conditioning the network on a specified return, the primary mechanism for collecting higher-quality experiences is to iteratively improve the desired return used as the conditioning input.

-To achieve this improvement, a non-dominated return is randomly sampled from the current non-dominated experiences in the ER buffer.
+To achieve this improvement, similarly to PCN, a non-dominated return is randomly sampled from the current non-dominated experiences in the ER buffer.
 This sampled return is then increased by a value drawn from a uniform distribution $U(0,\sigma_o)$, where $\sigma_o$ represents the standard deviation of all non-dominated points in the ER buffer \cite{reymond_pareto_2022}.
 The updated return is subsequently used as the input $\boldsymbol{\hat{R_t}}$ for the policy network.
 Through this iterative process---refining the condition, collecting improved experiences, and training the policy network on non-dominated experiences---the network progressively learns to approximate all non-dominated trade-offs, forming a Lorenz coverage set.
 To ensure that the ER buffer contains experiences that will contribute most to performance improvement, however, the buffer must be filtered to retain only the most useful experiences.

-\subsection{Filtering experiences}
+\subsection{Filtering Experiences}